Tips for Cleaning Your AC System

 2. Clean the Outside

-Then turn on the vacuum to cautiously clean the metallic fins.
-These components are also called as condenser coils and move heat away from your equipment.
+Then turn on the vacuum to slowly clean the metallic fins.
+These parts are also called condenser coils and divert heat away from your unit.

-You need to be careful with these fragile coils.
-Bent or crinkled fins can affect efficiency.
+You need to be cautious with these fine coils.
+Warped or crushed fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten warped fins.
-You can also get a fin comb from an appliance parts store.
-A pro from North Mechanical Heating and Cooling should take care of extensive damage.
+Use a butter knife to straighten bent fins.
+You can also get a fin comb from an appliance part store.
+A pro from North Mechanical Heating and Cooling should handle severe damage.

 4. Clean the Inside

-After extracting the fan, fish out leaves and other yard rubbish.
-Then mop the inside of the unit with a wet cloth.
+After removing the fan, fish out leaves and other yard litter.
+Then clean the inside of the system with a wet sponge.

-The only coil cleaner you need is water.
-Use light pressure from a hose nozzle to clean the fins, showering water from the inside out.
-Reinstall the fan once you’re completed.
+The only coil cleaner you should use is water.
+Use gentle pressure from a hose nozzle to rinse the fins, showering water from the inside out.
+Reinstall the fan once you’re done.

 5. Test Your Air Conditioner

-It’s safe to restore power and turn your air conditioner back on.
-If it’s not running correctly, reach out to us a call at 928-263-8570.
+You can now restore power and turn your air conditioner back on.
+If it’s not running like it should, contact us a call at 928-263-8570.

 Related: Air Conditioner Service: Pay a Little Now, Save Later